-Here, we would like to mention that in the present article we have restricted ourselves by considering only the aspects closely related to formal resolving the zero curvature condition for the extended symplectic potential and respective problem as to the Hamiltomian and other physical observables.
-Here, we do not consider the aspects related to Hilbert space of BFF converted system \cite{BFF1,BF3,BFF3} ( Fock representation, Wick ordering and physical states ).
-Also, we do not consider the topological aspects of global description closely related to the structure of the bundle of symplectic spinors and the metaplectic anomaly.
-A rather detailed consideration of these aspects can be found in an excellent review of E. S. Fradkin and V. Ya.
-Linetsky \cite{FL}.
-More information on topological aspects of geometric quantization can be found in excellent monograph of M. V. Karasev and V. P. Maslov \cite{KM}.
+We note that in this paper, we have restricted our consideration to only the aspects closely related to the formal solution of the zero-curvature condition for the extended symplectic potential and the corresponding problems for the Hamiltonian and other physical observables.
+Here, we did not consider aspects related to the Hilbert space of the BFF (Batalin--Fradkin--Fradkina) converted system~\cite{BFF1,BF3,BFF3} (Fock representation, Wick ordering, and physical states).
+We also did not consider topological aspects of the global description closely related to the structure of the bundle of symplectic spinors and the metaplectic anomaly.
+A rather detailed consideration of these aspects can be found in the excellent review by Fradkin and Linetsky~\cite{FL}.
+More information on the topological aspects of geometric quantization can be found in the excellent monograph by Karasev and Maslov~ \cite{KM}.